zhangjiyuan22/AdaMGrid/README.md

 ./compile_all
 ```

-This builds the interpolation utilities used by the map generator.
+This builds the interpolation code.

 ---